 - 1. Learners must pay the appropriate LYIT fees and charges prescribed for each year in advance of registration. - 2.
-Only learners who are validly registered (and carrying their student id) may be admitted to classes. - 3.
-Learners shall at all times obey the lawful instruction of LYIT staff. - 4.
-Student cards must be produced when requested by any member of Institute staff on campus. - 5.
-Persons unable to show evidence of registration may be required to leave the Institute grounds. - 6.
-Learners shall refrain from conduct liable to infringe the rights of others. - 7.
-Learners shall respect Institute property at all times.
-Learners may be held liable for the cost of repair or replacement of Institute property damaged by them. - 8.
-Learners shall respect the property and persons of all members of the campus community. - 9.
-Unauthorised use or entry to LYIT or its facilities is be prohibited. - 10.
-Learners must comply with the academic discipline including the requirements of attendance, assessments and examinations as laid down by the Faculty or Department. - 11.
-Learners are personally responsible for what and how they communicate on or through social media and they must adhere to the standards of behaviour expected of by LYIT. - 12.
-Learners must comply with the Assessment Regulations of LYIT. - 13.
-Learners shall comply with all Health and Safety regulations of LYIT. - 14.
-Smoking, the consumption of alcohol and illicit substances is forbidden by LYIT - 15.
-The display of posters is subject to the approval of the Estates Office or Students Union Office. - 16.
-Vehicles and bicycles may be parked only in authorised places and are parked at owner's risk. - 17.
+Only learners who are validly registered (and carrying their student id) may be admitted to classes. - 3.-Learners shall at all times obey the lawful instruction of LYIT staff. - 4.
+Student cards must be produced when requested by any member of Institute staff on campus. - 5.-Persons unable to show evidence of registration may be required to leave the Institute grounds. - 6.
+Learners shall refrain from conduct liable to infringe the rights of others.
+The following behaviours would be considered serious breaches of Learner conduct; these include but are not limited to bullying, cyberbullying, harassment, discrimination, stalking, assault, sexual harassment, sexual assault. - 7.-Learners shall respect Institute property at all times.
+Learners may be held liable for the cost of repair or replacement of Institute property damaged by them. - 8.-Learners shall respect the property and persons of all members of the campus community. - 9.-Unauthorised use or entry to LYIT facilities is prohibited. - 10.
+Learners must comply with the academic discipline including the requirements of attendance, assessments and examinations as laid down by the faculty or department. - 11.
+Learners are personally responsible for what and how they communicate on or through social media and they must adhere to the standards of behaviour expected of by LYIT. - 12.-Learners must comply with the Assessment Regulations of LYIT. - 13.-Learners shall comply with all Health and Safety regulations of LYIT. - 14.
+Smoking (except in designated areas), the consumption of alcohol and illicit substances is forbidden. - 15.
+The recording of any individual student or staff member (audio or video) without consent is forbidden. - 16.
+The display of posters is subject to the approval of the Estates Office or Students Union Office. - 17.
+Vehicles and bicycles may be parked only in authorised places and are parked at owner's risk. - 18.
 LYIT does not accept responsibility for any loss of personal property.
-Learners should report any such loss to the LYIT.
+Learners should report any such loss to LYIT.